BetterDiscord/docs/docs/general/troubleshooting/installation-issues.md

 <details>
 <summary>Installer won't open</summary>

-If you are on Linux try rnning with the `--no-sandbox`
+If you are on Linux try running with the `--no-sandbox`

 If the installer does not seem to open, follow these steps:
 1. Download and install [7-Zip](https://www.7-zip.org/)